yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 It does this dispatching in an endless cycle, checking every second whether it's time to stop with an instance of [`Exit`](http://static.javadoc.io/org.takes/takes/1.1/org/takes/http/Exit.html).
-Obviously, `Exit.NEVER` always responds with, "Don't stop, please".
+Obviously, `Exit.NEVER` always responds with, "Don't stop, please."

 ## HTTP Request